core-wg/oscore/draft-ietf-core-object-security.md

 # Web Linking

-The use of OSCOAP MAY be indicated by a target attribute "osc" in a web link {{RFC5988}} to a CoAP resource.
-This attribute is a hint indicating that the destination of that link is to be accessed using OSCOAP.
-Note that this is simply a hint, it does not include any security context material or any other information required to run OSCOAP.
+The use of OSCORE MAY be indicated by a target attribute "osc" in a web link {{RFC5988}} to a resource.
+This attribute is a hint indicating that the destination of that link is to be accessed using OSCORE.
+Note that this is simply a hint, it does not include any security context material or any other information required to run OSCORE.

 A value MUST NOT be given for the "osc" attribute; any present value MUST be ignored by parsers.
 The "osc" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.

 # Proxy Operations {#proxy-operations}

-RFC7252 defines operations for a CoAP-to-CoAP proxy (see Section 5.7 of {{RFC7252}}) and for proxying between CoAP and HTTP (Section 10 of {{RFC7252}}).
+RFC 7252 defines operations for a CoAP-to-CoAP proxy (see Section 5.7 of {{RFC7252}}) and for proxying between CoAP and HTTP (Section 10 of {{RFC7252}}).
 A more detailed description of the HTTP-to-CoAP mapping is provided by {{RFC8075}}.
-This section describes the operations of OSCOAP-aware proxies.
+This section describes the operations of OSCORE-aware proxies.

 ## CoAP-to-CoAP Forwarding Proxy {#coap-coap-proxy}

-OSCOAP is designed to work with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but OSCOAP-aware proxies provides certain simplifications as specified in this section.
+OSCORE is designed to work with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but OSCORE-aware proxies provide certain simplifications as specified in this section.

 The targeted proxy operations are specified in Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}.
 In particular caching is disabled since the CoAP response is only applicable to the original client's CoAP request.
-A OSCOAP-aware proxy SHALL NOT cache a response to a request with an Object-Security option.
+A OSCORE-aware proxy SHALL NOT cache a response to a request with an Object-Security option.
 As a consequence, the search for cache hits and CoAP freshness/Max-Age processing can be omitted.

 Proxy processing of the (Outer) Proxy-Uri option is as defined in {{RFC7252}}.

 Proxy processing of the (Outer) Block options is as defined in {{RFC7959}} and {{I-D.amsuess-core-repeat-request-tag}}.

 Proxy processing of the (Outer) Observe option is as defined in {{RFC7641}}.
-OSCOAP-aware proxies MAY look at the Partial IV value instead of the Outer Observe option.
+OSCORE-aware proxies MAY look at the Partial IV value instead of the Outer Observe option.

 ## HTTP-to-CoAP Translation Proxy

+Section 10.2 of {{RFC7252}} and {{RFC8075}} specify the behavior of an HTTP-to-CoAP proxy.
-As requested in Section 1 of {{RFC8075}}, this section describes the HTTP mapping for the OSCOAP protocol extension of CoAP.
+As requested in Section 1 of {{RFC8075}}, this section describes the HTTP mapping for the OSCORE protocol extension of CoAP.

-The presence of the Object-Security option, both in requests and responses, is expressed in a HTTP header field named Object-Security in the mapped request or response.
-The value of the field is the compressed COSE Object of the OSCOAP message in base64url encoding without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).
+The presence of the Object-Security option, both in requests and responses, is expressed in an HTTP header field named Object-Security in the mapped request or response.
+The value of the field is the compressed COSE Object of the OSCORE message in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).

 Example: